This matched betting glossary explains key terms and jargon for matched bettors.

 Here is an A to Z of matched betting terminology.

 ACCUMULATOR (ACCA) – a bet comprising of several selections.
 Accumulator matched betting.

 ANTE-POST – a betting market that is available a long time before a sporting event starts.
-Matched bettors should avoid ante-post betting on horse racing, as if your horse becomes a non-runner you lose your stake (unless the bookie offers NRNB).
+Matched bettors should avoid ante-post betting on horse racing.
+If your horse becomes a non-runner you lose your stake (unless the bookie offers NRNB).

 ARBITRAGE BETTING – placing a bet where the back odds are higher than the lay odds to guarantee a profit.
 Matched betting arbing.

-ASIAN HANDICAP – an advantage matched betting technique.
+ASIAN HANDICAP – an advanced matched betting technique.
 See this Smarkets article for a full explanation.

 BACK BET – a bet for an outcome to happen at a bookie or exchange.
 For example, betting on “Liverpool to win” is a back bet.